 Assistant City Manager Bayon Moore responded that the action before the Planning Commission related to expanding definitions within the Municipal Code and a use permit shall be connected to this activity; however, that permit was subject to approval of the City Council, and it was not a component that required Planning Commission action.
 She noted they were not approving an actual use permit but a structured process to be established that would be subject to the City Council's future action.
 Additionally, a future action item would begin with the recommendation from this body that would be agendized for the Council to hear and act upon for the transitional housing overlay.
-She noted after the land use decision was made by Council there would be a subsequent action that would be before the body associated with RFPs the City had undertaken related to the master occupancy and lease of the property.
-She further noted there was a third item tied to the support services provider.
-She announced they were in the process of negotiating what items would be best carried by the property owner and program provider.
-She concluded that Council would be the body that would ultimately act on defining the details of the operating agreement or use permit.
+She noted after the land use decision was made by Council there would be a subsequent action that would be before the body associated with RFPs the City had undertaken related to the support services provider.
+She announced they were in the process of negotiating what items would be the body that would ultimately act on defining the details of the operating agreement or use permit.
 She clarified that the program as currently conceived for this property would be adult only non-congregate bridge housing devoted to single or coupled adults.